hemkso02/hemkso02/README.md

 # Hi there, I'm HemKumar Somala 👋

-I'm a Lead Business Intelligence Engineer based of Cincinnati Ohio I'm passionate about data analysis and BIarchitecture, driving innovation and collaboration across departments to set BI report standards.
-Expert in SQL, PowerBI, Tableau, AWS QuickSight, and MicroStrategy, with a proven history of enhancing data-drivendecision-making.
+I'm a Lead Business Intelligence Engineer based of Cincinnati Ohio I'm passionate about data analysis and BI architecture, driving innovation and collaboration across departments to set BI report standards.
+Expert in SQL, PowerBI, Tableau, AWS QuickSight, and MicroStrategy, with a proven history of enhancing data-driven decision-making.

 Welcome to my corner of GitHub!